 |See below the recipe instructions for optional substitutions.|

-- The night before you want to bake the bread, thoroughly combine the first five the ingredients in a large mixing bowl.
+- The night before you want to bake the bread, thoroughly combine the first five ingredients in a large mixing bowl.
 Cover this with cling film and leave out overnight.

 - The next morning, add all of the remaining ingredients to last night's mixture, except for the seeds.
 Using your hands, or with an electric stand mixer, mix this thoroughly until a cohesive dough has formed.
 Add a tiny amount of water if you need to.